[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 Startup probes

-Startup probes are used by the kubelet to enable it to know when a container application has started.
+The kubelet uses startup probes to detect when a container application has started.
 When these are configured, liveness and readiness checks are disabled until they are successful, ensuring startup probes don’t interfere with the application startup.

-These are particularly useful with slow-starting containers, avoiding them getting killed by the kubelet before they are up and running when a liveness probe fails.
-If liveness probes are used on the same endpoint as a startup probe, set the failureThreshold of the startup probe higher, to support long startup times.
+These are particularly useful with slow-starting containers, preventing the kubelet from killing them before they are up and running when a liveness probe fails.
+If liveness probes are used on the same endpoint as a startup probe, set the failureThreshold of the startup probe higher to support long startup times.

 If it fails, the event is logged, and the kubelet kills the container according to the configured restartPolicy.

-Probes are managed by the kubelet.
-The kubelet is the primary “node agent” that runs on each node.
+The kubelet manages the probes and is the primary “node agent” that runs on each node.

 To effectively use a Kubernetes probe, the application must support one of the following handlers:

-• HTTPGetAction handler — performs an HTTP GET request using the IP address of the pod, a specific port, and a specified path.
-The diagnostic succeeds if the response code returned is between 200–399.
+• HTTPGetAction handler — performs an HTTP GET request using the Pod’s IP address, a specific port, and a specified path.
+The diagnostic succeeds if the response code returned is between 200 and 399.

 • gRPC handler — As of Kubernetes version v.1.24, and if your application implements gRPC Health Checking Protocol, kubelet can be configured to use it for application liveness checks.
 You must enable the GRPCContainerProbe feature gate in order to configure checks that rely on gRPC.

-When the kubelet performs a probe on a container, it responds with either Success, if the diagnostic passed, Failure if it failed, or Unknown, if the diagnosis did not complete for some reason.
+When the kubelet performs a probe on a container, it responds with either Success if the diagnostic passed, Failure if it failed, or Unknown if the diagnosis failed to complete for some reason.

-In each example shown below, the periodSeconds field specifies that the kubelet should perform a liveness probe every 5 seconds.
-The initialDelaySeconds field tells the kubelet that it should wait 5 seconds before performing the first probe.
+In each example shown below, the periodSeconds field specifies that the kubelet should perform a liveness probe every five seconds.
+The initialDelaySeconds field tells the kubelet to wait five seconds before performing the first probe.

 In addition to these options, you can also configure: